lencemajzovska/powerbi-data-visualization/README.md

 Created as part of my Data Science studies to explore sales analysis using Power BI.

 ## Project Description
-Interactive sales report created in **Power BI Desktop** based on data from the fictional company Köksglädje (educational project).
+Interactive sales report created in **Power BI Desktop** based on data from the fictional company Köksglädje.
 The goal was to analyze sales performance across products, stores, regions, and time, while designing a clear and user-friendly dashboard for business insights.

 ## Objectives
 - Analyze sales trends over time